 When placing a coronary artery stent, your doctor will find a blockage in your heart's arteries (A) using cardiac catheterization techniques.
 A balloon on the tip of the catheter is inflated to widen ...

 Omega-3 fatty acids are a type of unsaturated fatty acid that's thought to reduce inflammation throughout the body, a contributing factor to coronary artery disease.

 Other supplements may help reduce your blood pressure or cholesterol level, two other contributing factors to coronary artery disease.
 These include:

 Lifestyle changes can help you prevent or slow the progression of coronary artery disease.

 In addition to healthy lifestyle changes, remember the importance of regular medical checkups.
 Some of the main risk factors for coronary artery disease — high cholesterol, high blood pressure and diabetes — have no symptoms in the early stages.
 Early detection and treatment can set the stage for a lifetime of better heart health.

 Also ask your doctor about a yearly flu vaccine.
 Coronary artery disease and other cardiovascular disorders increase the risk of complications from the flu.

 The same lifestyle habits that can help treat coronary artery disease can also help prevent it from developing in the first place.
-Leading a healthy lifestyle can help keep your arteries strong, elastic and smooth, and allow for maximum blood flow.
-Heart-healthy habits include:
+Leading a healthy lifestyle can help keep your arteries strong and clear of plaques.
+To improve your heart health, you can: